Java performance: Split bytecode verification

 In practice this method works by capturing knowledge that the Java compiler has of class flow and annotating the compiled method bytecodes with a synopsis of the class flow information.
 This does not make runtime verification appreciably less complex, but does allow some shortcuts.

 Escape analysis and lock coarsening

 Java is able to manage multithreading at the language level.
-Multithreading is a method allowing programs to perform multiple processes concurrently, thus producing faster programs on computer systems with multiple processors or cores.
+Multithreading allows programs to perform multiple processes concurrently, thus improving the performance for programs running on computer systems with multiple processors or cores.
 Also, a multithreaded application can remain responsive to input, even while performing long running tasks.

 However, programs that use multithreading need to take extra care of objects shared between threads, locking access to shared methods or blocks when they are used by one of the threads.
 Locking a block or an object is a time-consuming operation due to the nature of the underlying operating system-level operation involved (see concurrency control and lock granularity).

 As the Java library does not know which methods will be used by more than one thread, the standard library always locks blocks when needed in a multithreaded environment.